lvalnegri/Rtemplate/README.md

   - `BugReports` usually the package *GitHub* *Issues* webpage
   - `LazyData` you can drop this field if there's no data shared with the package.
 I always use `true`.

 - Modify as needed the file `LICENSE` (keep the `MIT` licence if you can)

 - Modify name and content of the file `pkgname.R` in `/R`, used to describe in detail the scope of the package

+- `Commit` all of the above, then `push`

+- At this point, as a general rule, you should create a `dev` branch (or whatever name suits you best) to separate the code still in the *development* phase from the one ready for *deployment* or *production*.
+It's possible to use either the GUI controls on the top right pane of the RStudio interface, or the native `git`:
+  - `...` create the branch
+  - `...` add files to stage and commit
+  - `...` when you're ready to deploy, first merge `main` into `dev` to check for potential *conflicts* (this is actually necessary only if you work collaboratively)
+  - `...` merge to the `main` branch

+  The following are other much less used `git` commands that I've found to be useful in some specific cases:
+  - `...` remove the last commit (without modifying the files)
+  - `...`

-- Modify (or delete if not needed) the file `zzz.R` in `/R` used as *storage* for any piece of code that can not get organized anywhere else.
+- Modify (or delete if not needed) the file `zzz.R` in `/R` used as *storage* for any small piece of code, usually short *hashes* or *lookups* vectors of lists, that can not get organized anywhere else.

 - Modify (or delete if not needed) the file `zzzGV.R` to include all the columns of all `data.table`s directly mentioned in the package functions.